Our Mission Statement : Developing Strong Futures

 It all started with one child.

 On a cold November morning in 1886, a three-day-old baby boy was left on the doorstep of a prominent family in Des Moines, Iowa.
-Within 24 hours, Elizabeth Mann and two of her friends had established the Home for Friendless Children, the city's first orphanage, which was soon renamed the Des Moines Children's Home.
-It has since evolved into the organization we know today as Orchard Place.
+Within 24 hours, Elizabeth Mann and two of her friends had established the Home for Friendless Children, the city's first orphanage, which was later renamed the Des Moines Children's Home.
+It has since evolved into the organization we know today as Orchard Place with over 30 programs.

-No longer an orphanage, Orchard Place now helps many of the state's most emotionally troubled and helpless children, striving to help them develop strong, promising futures.
-Through our four branches of service, we contribute to the community's well-being by serving the mental health, substance abuse, educational and juvenile justice needs of children, adolescents and young adults.
+No longer an orphanage, Orchard Place now helps many of the state's most vulnerable children, striving to help them develop strong, promising futures.
+Through our three branches of service, we contribute to the community's well-being by serving the mental health, substance use, behavioral support and educational needs of these youth.

 Orchard Place Today

-- Limited management and general expenses to only 9.3% of the budget
+- Limited management and general expenses to only 9.86% of total budget

 - Accredited, audited and licensed by more than 10 entities, including the Joint Commission, meeting or exceeding more than 800 standards of operation, safety, and management